Many Dangers of Big Tractor Trailers

 The amounts and types of damages that you can recover as part of your truck accident case will depend on how severely you were injured, the nature and extent of your medical treatment, the cost of your medical treatment, and the geographic area where your treatment occurred.

 Generally speaking, the more significant and extensive your medical treatment, the higher the damages that you may recover in your truck accident case.

 In a tractor-trailer accident case, you might be eligible to pursue and recover your medical expenses as well as lost wage compensation and other out-of-pocket costs.
 Additionally, you can make a claim for mental distress, emotional anguish, loss of earning capacity, pain and suffering, inconvenience, and loss of enjoyment of life.
 If a permanent disability prevents you from using a specific body part, you can claim that, too.

-A knowledgeable St. Louis and Metro East tractor-trailer accident attorney can pursue the damages that you need and will zealously advocate for your right to recover monetary compensation in your case.
+A knowledgeable St. Louis accident attorney can pursue the damages that you need and will zealously advocate for your right to recover monetary compensation in your case.